MattKuebrich/zms-tools/README.md

 * If you do further editing to .zms files, it's important that they are saved using Windows-style CRLF line endings.
 I had troubles on Mac with files mysteriously not working because of this.
 In Visual Studio Code, you can switch between them by clicking the LF or CRLF text located on the lower right of the window.
 The utility should save them correctly though.

 * The easiest way I've found to play .zms files without too much fuss is use [ZMDRIVE](https://t.co/ovnG4JLugE) for Windows (which also works in Wine).
+You'll need to add <a href="https://github.com/rururutan/X68Sound">X68Sound.dll</a> (see the Releases on that page) to the same folder as ZMDRIVE for this to work.

 # VOPM format